Want to find readers for your screenplay? Here’s how. – Pt. 2

 Once you have your strategy down, you can start reaching out to these connections.
 But heed these vital words of advice:

 You want your first contact with this person to be a favorable one, so don’t rush this step.
-Make sure your credentials, CV, and cover letter are polished to death before you hit the “send” button.
+Make sure your credentials, CV, and Bad Ass Cover Letter are polished to death before you hit the “send” button.

 Always remember: everyone in this rough-and-tumble, razzle-dazzle industry is just looking for his or her next hit.
 Your script could be theirs.